 Medical fitness and competence assessments for train drivers and other safety critical staff

-Where an employer is using an adjusted process for monitoring of competence and fitness under ROGS the employer should take a risk-based approach and:
+Where an employer uses an adjusted process for assessing or monitoring competence, they should take a risk-based approach and:

-- consider the risks from the individual continuing their role beyond the normal medical/competence review process for a limited period;
+- consider the risks from the individual continuing their safety critical role beyond the normal competence review process for a limited period;

-- carry out an assessment of the likely effectiveness of any steps taken to minimise any increase in risk, including:
+- consider the likely effectiveness of any steps taken to minimise any increase in risk, including:

-- any other remote medical/competence assessment methods (questionnaires, telephone interviews etc) which can reasonably be carried out to minimise the potential reduction in risk control necessitated by the public health advice.
+- any remote competence assessment methods which can reasonably be carried out to minimise the potential reduction in risk control necessitated by the public health advice.
 RSSB have produced relevant guidance on "COVID-19: Railway Undertaking Guidance for Delivering Training and Briefings Remotely"

-- likely duration of any extension, and arrangements for carrying out the usual medical/ competence monitoring as soon as reasonably practicable; and
+- the likely duration of any extension, and arrangements for carrying out the usual competence monitoring as soon as reasonably practicable; and

-- conditions and arrangements for any further extension, should this appear necessary.
+- the conditions and arrangements for any further extension, should this appear necessary.

 - Consider the risks likely to arise from the individual being unable to continue their work, including;